cristicmf/dao/docs/guides/updating-solidity-1.md

 ![BankAuthSequence](../images/bank-auth-sequence.png)

-In this case, every time `deposit` is called on `Bank`, it makes a call to `Authenticator`, using the caller address as argument, and checks the return value to decide whether or not to break. `Authenticator` is just another contract, and it is possible to change the address to the `Authenticator` meaning the calls would be directed to another contract.
+In this case, every time `deposit` is called on `Bank`, it makes a call to `Authenticator`, using the caller address as argument, and checks the return value to decide whether or not to finalize the deposit. `Authenticator` is just another contract, and it is possible to change the address to the `Authenticator` meaning the calls would be directed to another contract.

 We're now going to update the data contract to work in this way, starting by moving the account validation into a different contract.